Dr Stone Hsieh

 Courses taught

 - KERI Pump-priming Funds.
-Co-producing the ActiGamer trial with children with ADHD.
+Co-producing the ActiGamer intervention package with children with traits of ADHD.

 - Kick Starter Grant.
 The neurocognitive and psychopathological profiles of socioeconomic disadvantages during childhood.